ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/ssst0n3/CVE-2021-31856](https://github.com/ssst0n3/CVE-2021-31856) :  ![starts](https://img.shields.io/github/stars/ssst0n3/CVE-2021-31856.svg) ![forks](https://img.shields.io/github/forks/ssst0n3/CVE-2021-31856.svg)

 ## CVE-2021-31805
  The fix issued for CVE-2020-17530 was incomplete.
-So from Apache Struts 2.0.0 to 2.5.29, still some of the tag&#8217;s attributes could perform a double evaluation if a developer applied forced OGNL evaluation by using the %{...} syntax.
+So from Apache Struts 2.0.0 to 2.5.29, still some of the tag’s attributes could perform a double evaluation if a developer applied forced OGNL evaluation by using the %{...} syntax.
 Using forced OGNL evaluation on untrusted user input can lead to a Remote Code Execution and security degradation.